 Her blog write-up can be found at http://www.johnson-center.org/blog/entry/313

 Dane Mosher, DO

-Dane Mosher, D.O., is a board-certified family physician; like many people in the field, he began studying the treatment of autism after his son was diagnosed with the illness.
+Dane Mosher, D.O., is a board-certified family physician; like many people in the field, he began studying the treatment of autism after his son received an autism diagnosis.

 Dr. Mosher was raised near Houston and has spent most of his life in Texas.
 He received his Bachelor of Science degree in Mathematics from New Mexico State University, followed by several years working as a computer programmer in Austin and West Texas.
 In 1999, he changed careers, becoming the head brewer for an Austin-area microbrewery.
 He later decided to pursue his longstanding interest in the health sciences and committed himself to a career of helping others by obtaining his Doctorate of Osteopathic Medicine from the University of North Texas Health Science Center of Fort Worth.

-Dr. Mosher’s professional interests include osteopathic manipulative medicine, functional medicine, which focuses on the diagnosis and treatment of the root causes of chronic disease, and urgent care medicine.
+Dr. Mosher’s professional interests include childhood development, osteopathic manipulative medicine, functional medicine, and urgent care medicine.